oddlama/vane/README.md

 ## About imex

-Imex is a plugin for [papermc](https://papermc.io).
-It provides many immersive and lore friendly extensions for vanilla minecraft.
+Imex is a plugin which provides many immersive and lore friendly extensions for vanilla minecraft.
+It runs on any [papermc](https://papermc.io) based server.

 Imex follows a **strict no-nonsense** rule.
 Every feature must have a real value to the players or the admins,